DhananjayAshok/llm-utils/README.md

 Follow the [instructions](setup/README.md) to set up the environment with the right packages and Python version.
 Then, before running anything you should make sure to populate the essential fields in the [config files](configs/README.md).

-That's all the setup you need to do for inference, but for training you will need to set up the accelerate config file.
+That's all the setup you need for inference, but for training, you will need to set up a couple of additional things.

 Log in to WandB with